 The Board is responsible for the Group’s system of internal control and reviewing its effectiveness.
 Any such system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
 However, the Company believes that its internal control systems are appropriate to the Company’s business.
 Internal controls are assessed for effectiveness and risks are monitored and reviewed through regular Board and management meetings.

-5. Maintaining a balanced and well-functioning Board
+6. Establishing and maintaining a balanced and well-functioning Board

 In the spirit of the QCA Code, it is the Board’s function to ensure that the Company is managed for the long-term benefit of all shareholders and other stakeholders with effective and efficient decision making.
 Corporate governance is an important part of that function, reducing risk and adding value to the Company.
 The Chairman oversees Corporate Governance compliance for the Company and the Board monitors the governance framework of the Company on an ongoing basis.